 Condition Determination of Taxable Turnover Liability to Register 4.
-Agent acting on behalf of foreign Situation 1 value of taxable supplies he made Situation 1 register if exceeds the principal in his own name and agent's commissions received threshold (value of taxable supplies on behalf of the foreign principal to be excluded) Situation 2 Situation 2 Value of taxable supplies he made in his own name is below threshold but value of taxable supplies made by the foreign principal in Malaysia exceeds the threshold.
-Agent to register on behalf of the foreign principal.
-The GST liability of the foreign principal will fall on the agent Situation 3 Situation 3 Value of taxable supplies he made in his own name exceeds threshold and value of taxable supplies made by the foreign principal in Malaysia also exceed the threshold.
-Agent to register in its own name and also to register on behalf of the foreign principal
+Agent acting on behalf of foreign principal Situation 1 value of taxable supplies he made in his own name and agent's commissions received (value of taxable supplies on behalf of the foreign principal to be excluded) Situation 1 register if exceeds the threshold Situation 2 Value of taxable supplies he made in his own name is below threshold but value of taxable supplies made by the foreign principal in Malaysia exceeds the threshold.
+Situation 2 Agent to register on behalf of the foreign principal.
+The GST liability of the foreign principal will fall on the agent Situation 3 Value of taxable supplies he made in his own name exceeds threshold and value of taxable supplies made by the foreign principal in Malaysia also exceed the threshold.
+Situation 3 Agent to register in its own name and also to register on behalf of the foreign principal

-(For further information regarding Agent, please refer to the GST Guide on Agent).
+35. For further information regarding Agent, please refer to the GST Guide on Agent.